Careers360 Logo

 21. UPSC IAS salary 2025

-IAS 2025 - Mains Exam Admit Card (Soon), Question paper, Answer key, Cutoff, Toppers
+UPSC IAS 2025 - Mains Result (Declared), Answer key, Cutoff, Toppers

 Candidates interested in appearing in the UPSC IAS exam can go through the material below for an in-depth discussion of every aspect of the exam.
 Candidates must ensure that they meet the UPSC IAS eligibility criteria 2025 before submitting the application form.
 Candidates who successfully submit the online application form will be issued the IAS 2025 admit card.